MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 >[!IMPORTANT]
 >Holiday Creator Features contains experimental gameplay features.
 As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
+>
+>To learn more about Experimental Features, please visit [Experimental Features in Minecraft: Bedrock Edition](ExperimentalFeaturesToggle.md)

 ## Setting up the Resource JSON File